How to Wax Your Car Like a ProNov 10th, 2016

 You’ll also need wax, of course.
 There are hundreds of products found all over the place that will all do a fantastic job of giving your car a crisp, shiny exterior – which one is up to you.
 A popular choice is the go-to carnauba wax, a common ingredient in many waxes, carnauba is a derivative of palm wax, and leaves a glossy protective finish – as such, it’s also used in many dental floss’, shoe polishes and furniture waxes.
 As alternatives, you can purchase synthetic waxes known commonly as paint sealant, liquid wax, spray wax, or coloured wax.

 As a general rule, carnauba wax leaves the high-gloss finish that synthetic waxes just can’t seem to replicate – although the vast majority of car waxes are synthetic, because they’re easier to apply, and the finish usually lasts longer – sometimes up to a whole season, before it needs to be reapplied.
 Spray waxes are especially easy to use, and similarly, liquid waxes can be applied very easily.
+Since your beautiful ride deserves that “like new” look, here’s a fantastic guide on purchasing the best carnauba wax.

 First, wash your car with clean water and a good car detergent, removing any surface grime or dirt.
 Then dry the whole vehicle using a clean, cloth that will not scratch your paint.